Flatmaps

 The AC flatmaps provide a simple graphical representation of the anatomical structures of different species, including human, rat, mouse, cat, and pig, with overlays of nerve connections.
 Each flatmap consists of two main regions: the body including the visceral organs, and the central nervous system with more detail of the brain and spinal cord.
 These two regions are connected through directional edges to demonstrate neural connectivity between the brainstem and the organs of the body.
 The AC flatmaps also provide links from an anatomical structure on the map to experimental datasets published on the SPARC Portal.

-The flatmaps published on the SPARC Portal consist of several distinct components:
+The flatmaps published on the SPARC Portal consist of several distinct components (Figure 1):

-- Base Diagrams or Flatmap Source files for the AC flatmaps are manually-drawn anatomical cartoons, which form the base of each species’ flatmap, annotated with anatomical identifiers corresponding to those used in SCKAN.
-For the FC flatmaps, the base diagram is a hand-drawn map of blocks representing 12 organ systems, including all organs and FTUs within each organ.
-All entities are annotated with anatomical identifiers consistent with SCKAN.
+- Base Anatomical Diagrams the manually-drawn anatomical cartoons, which form the base of each species’ flatmap, annotated with anatomical identifiers corresponding to those used in SCKAN.

-- Connectivity Knowledge is provided by SCKAN, which encodes consistent connectivity knowledge from ApiNATOMY knowledge models and other knowledge sources.
+- Connectivity Knowledge captured via ApiNATOMY knowledge models and other knowledge sources and encoded as consistent connectivity knowledge in SCKAN.
 In AC flatmaps, the connectivity pathways are at the level of neural sheaths, while in FC flatmaps, the pathways reflects single neuron connections.

 - Flatmap server is a web server that contains generated flatmaps.